Jeff Richmond: Career

-In 2008, Richmond composed the score to the film Baby Mama, which starred his wife, Tina Fey, opposite Amy Poehler.
+In 2008, Richmond composed the score to the film Baby Mama, which starred Tina Fey and Amy Poehler.

-Richmond has also appeared in a recurring role on Late Night with Conan O'Brien as the short character of "Russian Hat Guy".
+Richmond has also appeared in a recurring role on Late Night with Conan O'Brien as the short character of "Russian Hat Guy."

 Richmond is a recipient of the Child's Play Touring Theatre 2012 Victor Award.

 Richmond wrote music for the Broadway stage adaptation of Mean Girls, which had its out of town Broadway tryout in Washington, DC.
 The musical began previews on Broadway March 12, 2018, and opened officially on Broadway on April 8, 2018.
+Mean Girls premiered on London's West End in June of 2024.

 Personal life

-Richmond is married to Tina Fey, the creator and star of 30 Rock.
-They met while working at The Second City and dated for seven years before marrying in a Greek Orthodox ceremony on June 3, 2001.
+Richmond is married to Tina Fey.
+They met while working at The Second City and dated for seven years before marrying on June 3, 2001.
 They have two daughters.